John Nesser

-John Nesser (April 25, 1876 – July 29, 1931) was a German-American professional American football player in the "Ohio League" and the early National Football League (NFL) for the Columbus Panhandles.
+John Nesser (April 25, 1875 – July 29, 1931) was a German-American professional American football player in the "Ohio League" and the early National Football League (NFL) for the Columbus Panhandles.
 He was also the oldest member of the Nesser brothers, a group consisting of seven brothers who made up the most famous football family in the United States from 1907 until the mid-1920s.

-Only weighing a mere 195 pounds, John was the smallest brother in the family.
+Weighing a mere 195 pounds, John was the smallest brother in the family.
 He usually played quarterback, a position that called primarily for blocking and tackling ability in the 1920s, and on the offensive line.
 He was an all-around athlete who even won a medal as all-around champion athlete of the Pennsylvania Railroad.
 His main competition during those events was his own brothers.

-After the 1921 season at age 45, Nesser held the record as the NFL's oldest player until it was broken by Bobby Marshall of the Duluth Kelleys in 1925.
+After the 1921 season at age 46, Nesser held the record as the NFL's oldest player until it was broken by Bobby Marshall of the Duluth Kelleys in 1925.